 Secret Flight Experiments

 He secretly carried out his flight experiments in the vineyards on the Michelsberg in Ulm.
-From today’s perspective, the southern position of the slope offers very favourable conditions for thermal updrafts.
+From today’s perspective, the southern position of the slope offers very favorable conditions for thermal updrafts.
 Also the vineyard walls and vineyard cottages there offered ideal possibilities as starting ramps.
 Frederick I of Württemberg showed interest in his efforts and proposed to support the inventor financially in case he was able to demonstrate the functionality of his glider.
 Originally, he intended to jump off the Ulm Minster’s roof, which was back then about 100 m high.
 However, Berblinger’s flying abilities were not trusted wherefore he was supposed to jump off a wall near the Donau river.
 To be able to cross the river completely, the 13 m wall was added by a 20 m scaffold.

 First Flight Demonstration